Saltillo: Culture

+Saltillo's local culture shares many features with the larger Northern Mexican culture.
+However, it has various particularities that denote a great cultural and historical wealth.
+Some of them are highlighted below.

+Matachines

+The danza de matachines is a carnivalesque dance that, in addition to being performed in Saltillo, is performed in various locations ranging from the US state of New Mexico to the Mexican states of Jalisco, Nayarit, Aguascalientes, Zacatecas, San Luis Potosí, Nuevo León and Chihuahua.
+As a cultural manifestation, this dance has controversial origins.
+Cruz Viveros, an academic from Veracruz, points out that it must have arrived in America with the Spanish Conquest, since it is similar to the Moorish dances that were already used in Spain, Portugal, Italy and France since the Middle Ages.
+According to him, in Mexico the dance would have been subject to a process of redefinition with which it would have been intended to attribute an indigenous origin.
+From this moment on, the event in which it takes place began to be called matlachinada, whereas the dancers, were dubbed matlachines (both terms supposedly derived from the Nahuatl word "matlatzinca").

+Regardless of its possible European origins, the dance that is performed in Saltillo in honor of the Holy Christ, incorporates in its costumes and choreography various elements that, at least, belong to the Mexican imaginary of "the indigenous" and, at most, can be attributed to the Tlaxcaltecs.
+Among these elements we find bows and arrows, headdresses with multicolored feathers, little stones, decorated skirts and sandals.
+In addition, the dance is organized by the inhabitants of the Ojo de Agua neighborhood, formerly inhabited by people of Tlaxcaltec origin.

 Sarape de Saltillo

-The sarape (serape, or jorongo) is a rectangular garment, for male use, with or without opening for the head and multicolored stripes.
+The sarape (serape, or jorongo) is a rectangular garment, for male use, with or without opening for the head and multicolored stripes which are reminiscent of a rainbow.
 It is one of the most representative objects of Mexico.
 The serape is a garment of traditional Mexican men's clothing, usually brightly colored and with traditional patterns.
 It is usually made of wool fiber that maintains heat more efficiently, but is also woven from cotton.
 The thickness of the yarn chosen for the fabric, as well as its material, the elaboration of each necessary knot and the final size of the serape, are variables that influence the final weight and feel of the serape.
 It is traditional from various parts of Mexico, as in Saltillo.
 In fact, it was colonizers of Tlaxcalan origin who took the serape to Coahuila from Zaragoza, Zacatecas and probably to New Mexico.

 It serves as a coat, blanket, bedspread, tablecloth or cape.
 It also decorates walls and floors, as a tapestry or carpet.
 Another use is to put it on the horse before climbing to the saddle.